stephenfung98/PennApps18/README.md

 # FairRide

-This andriod application compaares Uber and Lyft prices to help users determine which one is cheaper.
+This andriod application compares Uber and Lyft prices to help users determine which one is cheaper.

 This repository contains the source code for the FairRide Android app.